stefanhranek/Jumper-Javascript-Game/README.md

 Ironhack - Project One

 ## Description
 Jumper is a game where the player can move left, right and jump.
-The goal of the game is to move your character to reach the "star" at the top of the map.
-Along the way, the player can "die" when they collide with obstacles.
+The goal of the game is to move your character to reach the "mushroom" at the top of the map.
+Along the way, the player can "die" when they collide with obstacles (deadly snowballs & shuriken).
 Upon dying, a "Game Over" screen will appear with the ability to restart game.

+### Bonus
+Collect all coins <b>before</b> grabbing the mushroom.
+This unlocks a special anime reference that only I probably find cool.
+Enjoy!

 ## MVP (DOM - CANVAS)
 <i>CANVAS</i>, This is a game where the player can move & jump from platform to platform with the ability to complete the game by reaching the top.